davidmreed/davidmreed.github.io/_posts/2018-11-10-schedule-reports-as-user.md

 ---
 layout: post
-title: Running Reports as Selected Users with JWT Oauth and the Reports and Dashboards API
+title: Running Reports as Selected Users with JWT OAuth and the Reports and Dashboards API
 ---

 Salesforce reporting introduces some fascinating complexities to data visibility and exposure, particularly for organizations using Private Organization-Wide Defaults.